Black noddy

-The black noddy or white-capped noddy (Anous minutus) is a seabird from the family Laridae.
-It is a medium-sized species of tern with black plumage and a white cap.
-It closely resembles the lesser noddy (Anous tenuirostris) with which it was at one time considered conspecific.
+The black noddy (Anous minutus), also known as white-capped noddy, is a species of tern in the family Laridae.
+It is a medium-sized seabird with black plumage and a white cap that closely resembles the lesser noddy with which it was at one time considered conspecific.
 The black noddy has slightly darker plumage and dark rather than pale lores.

 Taxonomy

 The black noddy was first formally described by German naturalist and lawyer Friedrich Boie in 1844 under its current binomial name.
 The genus name Anous is ancient Greek for "stupid" or "foolish".
 The specific name minutus is the Latin for "small".